frictionlessdata/website-old/guides/joining-tabular-data-in-python.md

 {% endhighlight %}

+## Creating a New Data Package

-Now that we've created our new CSV, we can easily package it up.
+Now that we've created our new CSV `real_gdp.csv`, we can use the Data Package library to package it up with some useful metadata.
 Note that we are passing the merged `field_info` array into our `schema` definition.
 Given that we are generating this Data Package "by hand", we need to run the `validate` method on the new Data Package object to make sure that we are, indeed, creating a valid Data Package.
+After validating the Data Package metadata, we can either write the Data Package directly or save the whole thing as a zip file using the `save` method.

 {% highlight python %}
 dp = datapackage.DataPackage()